Jul 23, 2021 Jambo

 Fewer emails

-With all your stakeholder data centralized and accessible in your SRM, you’ll spend less time sending check-in emails because the updates you need are already available to you in the software.
-Plus, with the email integration feature available in SRMs like Jambo, you don’t have to waste time manually logging your emails into your SRM because it’s an automated process.
+With all your stakeholder data centralized and accessible in your SRM, you'll spend less time sending check-in emails because the updates you need are already available to you in the software.
+Additionally, with the email integration feature available in SRMs like Jambo, you don't have to waste time manually logging your emails into your SRM, as it's an automated process.

 You'll also need fewer meetings and calls with your team to check in on progress, as many of those updates are available in your SRM.